Portugal

 Topics

-The Ministry of Economy and Digital Transition (METD) deals with economic and consumer policy, as well as with food safety in Portugal.
-The Economic and Food Safety Authority (ASAE) is the competent specialist authority that supports the work of the METD.
+The Ministry of Economy and Territorial Cohesion (MECT) deals with economic and consumer policy, as well as with food safety in Portugal.
+The Economic and Food Safety Authority (ASAE) is the competent specialist authority that supports the work of the MECT.

 ASAE